wtsimple/pyspark_tutorial/README.md

-# Machine Learning Learning Projects :)
+# Pyspark Machine Learning Intro

+We cover elementary regression and classification